Greg Bales

 About the Typewriter

 The typewriter in the banner image is a Royal FP that belonged to my grandmother.
 It lived on her kitchen table most days, and every morning for longer than I have been alive she would write a few pages in her diary with it.
 Then, after breakfast, she would write a letter, usually to one of her children—one letter for each day of the week except Sunday.
-My grandfather had a typewriter, too, an IBM Selectric, and around the time I was in eighth grade and learned to type, I liked to feel them hum beneath my fingers.
-But for me his typewriter, though by then already being displaced by word processors, looked toward the future: with correction tape errors could be corrected swiftly and the keyboard was light enough that my fingers could fly across it.
-To use his Selectric was to know what my life would become.
-In contrast, her typewriter’s keys resisted me.
-It took strength and persistence to press them.
-Because of that resistance, because it was the only machine of its kind I had ever seen, because it was one of the few things in my grandparents’ house that was exclusively hers, that typewriter has always been of a world I could only enter by trying to imagine it.
+My grandfather had a typewriter, too, an IBM Selectrics, and around the time I was in eighth grade and learned to type, I liked to feel its hum beneath my fingers.
+In retrospect, his typewriter, though by then already being displaced by word processors, looked to the future: with built-in correction tape, typos could be corrected swiftly; the keyboard was light enough that my fingers could fly across it.
+To use his Selectric was to know what my life would become—what it is now.
+In contrast, her typewriter looks backward.
+To press its keys took the hand strength of a piano player.
+To correct a mistake took the patience to wait for correction fluid to dry.
+Because of that resistance, and because it was the only machine of its kind I had ever seen, and because it was one of the few things in my grandparents’ house that was exclusively hers, that typewriter has always been of a world I could only enter by trying to imagine it.